ezratech/ezhealth/README.md

 > ### 7 Days GM Diet Plan, Water Intake

 - 7 Days GM Diet Plan: Recommended GD Diet 7-day weight loss diet and glass diet helps to lose 6.8kg (15 pounds) adjusted in 1 week.
-- In addition to being able to lose weight and maintain shape, the GM Diet is also believed to help purify and detoxify the body.
-With this feature, users will be called to the dishes each day, each session of the week.
+- In addition to being able to lose weight and keep fit, the GM Diet is also said to help purify and detoxify the body.
+With this feature, users will be given food suggestions for each day of the week.
-- Water Intake: Our body is more than 60-70% water, drinking too much water or drinking too little water is also harmful to the body.
-Based on the personal information the user provides, the application will automatically calculate the amount of water needed for the body each day.
-Intuitive interface for easy water management and daily reset.
+- The amount of water: Our body is more than 60-70% water, drinking too much water or drinking too little water is also harmful to the body.
+- Based on the personal information that the user provides, the application will automatically calculate the amount of water needed for the body each day.
+Intuitive interface for easy water management every day.

 ---